foonull/HaloMD/README.md

 - Implementing 3rd party support for adding and updating mods, with delta binary patches
 - Writing a master server replacement by sniffing packets

-Source code unless mentioned otherwise (eg: keygen, mach_override, crc32forge.py, DSClickableURLTextField, SCEvents) is under BSD 2-clause.
+Source code unless mentioned otherwise (eg: keygen, mach_override, crc32forge.py, DSClickableURLTextField, SCEvents) is under BSD 2-clause license.

 Artwork and audio files are not under this license.